 The Mystery of Israel

-Saint Paul speaks of the mystery of Israel as being connatural to the mystery of the Church : the Church, so to speak, is grafted on the root of Israel, who is the cultivated olive tree (Rm 11,25).
+St Paul speaks of the mystery of Israel as being of the same type as the mystery of the Church; the Church, so to speak, is grafted onto the root of Israel, who is the cultivated olive tree.
+(Rm 11:25).

-Contemplative prayer helps us to share in God’s feelings toward his people and, consquently, we receive from Him his unrepentant burning love for the first-born son, object of his constant predilection “on account of the patriarchs » (Rm 11,28).
+Contemplative prayer allows us to share in God’s sentiments toward his people.
+We receive his burning love for the first-born Son, object of his constant predilection “on account of the patriarchs.”
+(Rm 11:28)

-Intercession for the Jewish people, therefore, occupies an important and privileged space in our prayer life, so that God’s purpose for Israel may come to fruition.
+Intercession for the Jewish people, therefore, occupies an important and privileged place in our prayer life, so that God’s purpose for Israel may come to fruition.

-The Community, seized from within by an eschatological tension through the outpouring of the Holy Spirit, longs for a common Passover with Israel and for the glorious manifestation of the Lamb who will establish us in the final and everlasting Shabbat, none other than the Kingdom to come.
+The Community, seized by an eschatological tension in the outpouring of the Holy Spirit, longs for a common Passover with Israel and for the glorious manifestation of the Lamb who will establish us in the final and everlasting Shabbat.